DaanDeMeyer/reproc/README.md

 - `REPROC++`: Build reproc++ (default: `OFF`).
 - `REPROC_TEST`: Build tests (default: `OFF`).

-  Run the tests by building the `test` target or running the `tests` executable from within the build directory.
+  Run the tests by running the `test` binary which can be found in the build directory after building reproc.

 - `REPROC_EXAMPLES`: Build examples (default: `OFF`).

-  The built executables will be located in the examples folder of each project subdirectory in the build directory.
+  The resulting binaries will be located in the examples folder of each project subdirectory in the build directory after building reproc.

 ### Advanced

-- `REPROC_INSTALL`: Generate installation rules (default: `ON` unless `BUILD_SHARED_LIBS` is false and reproc is built via `add_subdirectory`).
+- `REPROC_INSTALL`: Generate installation rules (default: `ON` unless `BUILD_SHARED_LIBS` is disabled and reproc is built via CMake's `add_subdirectory` command).
 - `REPROC_INSTALL_CMAKECONFIGDIR`: CMake config files installation directory (default: `${CMAKE_INSTALL_LIBDIR}/cmake`).
 - `REPROC_INSTALL_PKGCONFIG`: Install pkg-config files (default: `ON`)